-Repeat medication can be ordered by post, telephone between 8.30am and 1pm, on-line or in person.
+Repeat medication can be ordered online at any time of the day or night or by telephone between 8.30am and 1pm.

 To register for online services, including making appointments, contact reception for a login name and initial password.

 It is important that you give us your full name and address and also exactly what medication you need to order.
 It helps the receptionist if you read the names from the slip that was in the bag with your last medication rather than what is on the box itself.

 It is also important that you give us at least 48 hours (2 working days) notice before you need to collect your medication as we, or the pharmacy, may need to order it from our suppliers.
 You can order up to 10 days in advance so you don't run short.

 For dispensing patients (those who live more than a mile from a pharmacy and have their medication dispensed at the surgery), medication can be collected between 8.30am & 6pm Monday to Friday and normally up until 8.00pm on Thursdays.

 We also offer a weekly remote delivery service to Powburn, Lowick, Milfield.
 Orders MUST be received by 12 noon on the Friday before for delivery on Thursday.
 This is not an NHS-service and is provided by the staff out of the goodness of their hearts.
 It therefore won’t be available when they are on holiday, on sick leave or in adverse weather conditions.